tpall/boulder/README.md

 [![Coverage Status](https://img.shields.io/codecov/c/github/tpall/boulder/master.svg)](https://codecov.io/github/tpall/boulder?branch=master)

 ## boulder
-boulder is designed for quering and downloading data from [Estonian Health Statistics And Health Research Database](http://pxweb.tai.ee/PXWeb2015/index_en.html) (TAI).
+boulder is designed for querying and downloading data from [Estonian Health Statistics And Health Research Database](http://pxweb.tai.ee/PXWeb2015/index_en.html) (TAI).
 Name 'Boulder' is from Brand Estonia toolbox [boulders](https://brand.estonia.ee/design/boulders/).

 > bouldeR: In our nature, the giant erratic boulders appear unexpectedly in the forest or on the beach.
 In our visual communication, they play a similar disruptive role.
 The use of boulders is not compulsory.
 [Brand Estonia](https://brand.estonia.ee/design/boulders/)